-You just found out that your furry companion has been diagnosed with Lyme disease.
+You just found out that your furry companion has tested positive and been diagnosed with Lyme disease.
 You’re concerned about your dog and want to know everything there is to know about their condition.
 “How long does it last?”, “What are the symptoms?”, and “Can Lyme disease in dogs be cured?” are most likely the main questions that pet owners will ask.

 One of the biggest concerns among pet owners is whether Lyme disease in dogs is curable.
 Just know that this disease can be cured as long as the dog has received proper treatment at an early stage.
 However, it is crucial that you as the dog owner understand the ins and outs of this disease in order to treat it and get your dog back to living his normal and happy life.